-• First, talk to your child's teacher.
+- First, talk to your child's teacher.
 If necessary, they will talk to the INCO about your concerns.
-The teacher will let you know what will happen next.

-- o If you are still concerned you can ask to speak with the INCO. - You could also ask to see the Head of School or the Assistant Head of School.
+The teacher will let you know what will happen next. - o If you are still concerned you can ask to meet with the INCO. - You could also ask to see the Head of School.